 “The uncertain situation we were in during the coronavirus lockdown was not helping,” adds law student and human rights activist Victoria Oluboyo, 25, who co-founded @imstillalive.
 Social distancing, masks and strict rules about public behaviour made large protests difficult, and that’s why they decided to launch this online campaign.

-Migration into Italy happened much more recently than in other European countries, Muvumbi tells me, “therefore, we’re still working on diversity and inclusion”.
+Migration to Italy happened much more recently than in other European countries, Muvumbi tells me, “therefore, we’re still working on diversity and inclusion”.

 Well-known Italian activist and writer Esperance Ripanti, 28, in an interview with Rivista Studio, said she remembers exactly when she started to use Instagram as an activism tool.
-“It was 2018, February 3,” the day of the drive-by shooting in Macerata, when Italian extremist and failed Northern League candidate Luca Traini shot and injured six black migrants.
+“It was 2018, 3 February,” the day of the drive-by shooting in Macerata, when Italian extremist and failed Northern League candidate Luca Traini shot and injured six Black migrants.

 That summer, Ripanti launched the hashtags #facciamoluce #facciamofolla (#shedlight and #makeacrowd) to ‘sign’ her posts on race and racism.
 “It is a digital form of activism that I made real,” Ripanti said to me over the phone.
 “The COVID-19 lockdown in Italy has taught people to communicate with each other without being in the same room,” she added.

-The pandemic itself has laid bare systemic inequalities and racial discrimination as several Italian black influencers, as Tia Taylor and Bellamy Ogak, founder of the blog AfroItalian Souls, have pointed out.
+The pandemic itself has laid bare systemic inequalities and racial discrimination as several Italian Black influencers, such as Tia Taylor and Bellamy Ogak, founder of the blog AfroItalian Souls, have pointed out.
 Taylor, for instance, reported the experiences of medical students who aren’t trained on how skin diseases look on darker skins.
-(It’s a worldwide phenomenon, with one black student in London having recently published a book to help healthcare staff identify symptoms on darker skin.)
+(It’s a worldwide phenomenon, with one Black student in London having recently published a book to help healthcare staff identify symptoms on darker skin.)

 Not all people of colour were pleased with this new, unexpected attention.
 “I was shocked by the number of followers that swarmed into my profile,” said Ripanti, mentioning the sudden interest of white Italians in the much-needed conversation about racism.
 “I felt like I was part of a trend.”

-“It is for sure not easy to avoid a kind of ‘performativity of fights’, a lot of which goes through social media, which is actually not bringing any change”, says Razzismo Brutta Storia.
+“It is certainly not easy to avoid a kind of ‘performativity of fights’, a lot of which goes through social media, which is actually not bringing any change,” says Razzismo Brutta Storia.